Photographs belong to the photographers who allow use for FNPS purposes only. Please contact the photographer for all other uses.

 |Recommended Uses:||Makes a good specimen tree or a cluster of in wet areas along margins of lakes and ponds.|

-This tree is conical in form and can make a formal-looking plant near an entryway.
+This tree is columnar in form and can make a formal-looking plant near an entryway.

 |Considerations:||Sensitive to drying.
 Difficult to grow unless its moisture requirements are met.|